The Eye of Jupiter (Battlestar Galactica)

-"The Eye of Jupiter" is the eleventh episode of the third season from the science fiction television series Battlestar Galactica.
-It aired on December 15, 2006 and was filmed in Kamloops, B.C.
+"The Eye of Jupiter" is the eleventh episode of the third season of the science fiction television series Battlestar Galactica.
+It aired on December 15, 2006, and was filmed in Kamloops, BC, Canada.

 Plot

 The refugee fleet orbits an algae planet for two weeks.
-Members of Galactica have set up a base camp on the surface while harvesting food supplies.
+Members of Galactica set up a base camp on the surface while harvesting food supplies.
 After Starbuck haphazardly lands a Raptor, Apollo admonishes her behavior, but the two soon embrace in a kiss.
 Apollo wants to stop hiding their feelings and divorce their respective spouses, but Starbuck says marriage is a sacrament with the gods which she vowed not to break.

 Aboard a Cylon Basestar, Gaius Baltar is awakened by the cries of a baby.
 He trailed the sound of the cries to a room where the Cylon/Human child Hera is being cared for by a Number Eight who says the child is sick.

-Back in orbit of the algae planet, four Cylon Basestars jump near the Galactica, a force big enough to overpower the humans.
+Back in orbit of the algae planet, four Cylon Basestars jump near the Galactica, a force that is big enough to overpower the humans.
 However, they do not attack, they instead make radio contact with Gaius Baltar speaking from the Basestar, and a Cylon delegation comes on board the Galactica.
 The delegation consists of D'anna, Boomer (the number eight copy that shot Adama), Brother Cavill, and Baltar.
-Boomer is removed from the negotiations when recognised by Athena.
-During their brief discussion in the hallway, Athena finds out that her daughter Hera is, in fact, alive, on board, and one of the "Basestars and ill".
+Boomer is removed from the negotiations when recognized by Athena.
+During their brief discussion in the hallway, Athena finds out that her daughter Hera is, in fact, alive but ill, onboard one of the Basestars.

 President Roslin leaves the negotiations early, disgusted by Baltar's collusion with the Cylons, despite his assertion that the humans are alive only because of him.
 The Cylons offer to let the humans go in return for the Eye of Jupiter on the surface.
 Adama retorts that he will not hesitate to nuke the planet and the humans on it to ensure the Cylons do not get their hands on the Eye.
-The Cylons respond with a warning that they will not allow the humans to return from the surface of the planet to Galactica.
+The Cylons respond with a warning that they will not allow humans to return from the surface of the planet to Galactica.